-The Smallholder Irrigation and Value Addition Project (SIVAP) aims to increase agricultural production and productivity through intensification of irrigation, crop diversification, value addition, and capacity building through sustainable land and water management, crop diversification, and value chain development.
-The main activity, intensification of irrigation, involves the construction of 11 new irrigation schemes and the rehabilitation of five existing schemes.
-It also supports the implementation of programs that address institutional and capacity constraints through capacity building of local farmers’ organizations, water users’ associations, and farmers’ cooperatives on production technologies, nutrition, agribusiness, and environmental management.
-The farmers will be provided with training on good farming practices including timing, planting, harvesting techniques to maximize crop potential, and nutrition.
+GAFSP invested $39.6 million for the promotion of irrigated rice and horticulture production as well as crop diversification and value chain development for selected commodities.
+The Smallholder Irrigation and Value Addition Project (SIVAP) increases agricultural production and productivity through the intensification of irrigation, crop diversification, value addition, and capacity building for sustainable land and water management and value chain development.
+The main activity, the intensification of irrigation, involves the construction of 11 new irrigation schemes and the rehabilitation of 5 existing schemes.
+It also supports the implementation of programs that address institutional and capacity constraints through capacity building of local farmers’ organizations, water users’ associations (WUAs), and farmers’ cooperatives on production technologies, nutrition, agribusiness, and environmental management.
+Farmers will be trained on good farming practices including timing, planting, and harvesting techniques to maximize crop potential, and nutrition.

 people benefited from the project, 46.2 percent of whom are women

 farmers have adopted SIVAP-promoted technologies

 - 656,112 people, 46.2 percent of whom are women, have benefited from the project, exceeding the end-of-project target

 - SIVAP has promoted technologies that 341,456 farmers have adopted, far surpassing the target of 234,800